Currency Cross Rates and Triangular Arbitrage

 Although purchasing power parity makes sense, it cannot really establish foreign exchange rates, because of the difficulties in equalizing the rates if it should differ from parity.

-When there are no restrictions on the flow of capital or goods and services across international boundaries and if the same goods or assets are sold in different markets for different prices, then the goods or assets can be bought in the cheap market and sold in the more expensive market for a virtually risk-free profit, which is known as arbitrage.
+When the flow of capital or goods and services across international boundaries are not restricted and if the same goods or assets are sold in different markets for different prices, then they can be bought in the cheap market and sold in the more expensive market for a virtually risk-free profit, which is called arbitrage.
 Arbitrage equalizes prices in different markets to within a narrow range.
 However, sometimes the expense of transporting and selling the goods in the higher-price market exceeds the price differential.

-For instance, if it takes fewer U.S. dollars to buy a basket of goods than Euros in Europe, then how can anyone take advantage of the difference?
+For instance, if it takes fewer U.S. dollars to buy a basket of goods than Euros in Europe, then how can anyone profit from the difference?
 Someone might try to buy the basket of goods from the United States and sell it in Europe.
-However, transportation costs and taxes would reduce or eliminate any potential profits significantly.
-Thus, there is a wide gap that cannot be closed by arbitrage, because of the expenses of buying in 1 country, transporting it to another, then selling it there — at least for most commodities, especially food and energy.
+However, transportation costs and taxes would reduce or eliminate potential profits significantly.
+The expenses of buying in 1 country, transporting it to another, then selling it there, creates a wide gap between prices that cannot be closed by arbitrage — at least for most commodities, especially food and energy.

 However, arbitrage works very well in currency trades.